jbloomlab/seqneut-pipeline/README.md

 It defines two variables, `min_replicates` and `max_fold_change_from_median` as follows:
 ```
 serum_titers_qc_thresholds:
+  min_frac_infecitivity: 0.7
   min_replicates: 2
   max_fold_change_from_median: 3
 ```

+Specifically:

+#### min_frac_infectivity
+At least one dilution for a serum-virus pair must be > this to fit a curve.
+If `min_frac_infectivity` is not >0.5, there is no guarantee there will even be an IC50 after fitting.

+#### min_replicates
-The `min_replicates` key defines the minimum number of replicates that must be measured for each serum, and the `max_fold_change` specifies the maximum fold-change from the serum-virus median that any replicate can have.
+Minimum number of replicates that must be measured for each serum-virus to report a titer.

+#### max_fold_change
+Maximum fold change any individual neutralization titer can have from median for that serum-virus.
+Designed to identify outliers.

 ### serum_titers_qc_exclusions
 This key defines exclusions of replicates and QC thresholds in `serum_titers` to pass `serum_titers_qc_thresholds`.